-Founded in 1896, Wolverine Brass, Inc. was a family-owned enterprise until 2001 when it was acquired by Bradford Equities Management, LLC which also owned Professional Plumbing Group, Inc. (PPG).
-Professional Plumbing Group is a holding company that owns Plumbmaster, a well-known manufacturer and distributor of pipe fittings and fixtures based in Concordville, Pennsylvania since 1928.
-Plumbmaster manufacturers its own line of commercial faucets sold under the brand name.
+Founded in 1896, Wolverine Brass, Inc. was a family-owned enterprise until 2001 when it was acquired by Bradford Equities Management, LLC.
+Bradford also owned Professional Plumbing Group, Inc. (PPG), a holding company that owns Plumbmaster, a well-known manufacturer and distributor of pipe fittings and fixtures based in Concordville, Pennsylvania since 1928.

-PPG was acquired by Dunes Point Capital in 2013 in a debt-financed leveraged buyout.
+PPG was in turn acquired by Dunes Point Capital in 2013 in a debt-financed leveraged buyout.
 Dunes Point is a private equity firm that is a wholly owned subsidiary of White Group Holdings which is funded by Nationwide Insurance.

-We hate to see old-time faucet companies fall into the hands of private equity groups, especially in a debt-financed buyout.
-It almost always means a myopic concentration on increasing profits to pay the debt, and typically results in cost-cutting measures that erode the quality of the brand.
-It appears that Wolverine has engaged in exactly that kind of ill-advised cost-cutting.
+Debt-financed buy-outs almost always result in a myopic concentration on increasing profits to pay the debt, and typically result in cost-cutting measures that erode the quality of the brand.
+It appears that PPG management has engaged in exactly that kind of ill-advised cost-cutting.

-The two lines are in the middle of a process of being consolidated under the Plumbmaster label.
+Wolverine is in the process of being consolidated under the Plumbmaster label.
 Wolverine lost its website, wolverinebrass.com, in 2017.
 The site now re-directs the reader to the Plumbmaster site.
-The Wolverine online catalog has been moved to wolverinecatalog.com.
-The catalog is much the same as it has always been but we wonder how long it will be before the two company catalogs are merged.
+For a time the Wolverine online catalog was moved to wolverinecatalog.com.
+It has now been merged with the Plumbmaster catalog in which Wolverine is just one of several brands listed.

 Wolverine has a very different business model.
 It sells exclusively through licensed plumbers.
 If you want a Wolverine faucet or even a part for a Wolverine faucet, contact your local plumber.
 He or she is the authorized Wolverine dealer.
 Even our company, a general contractor, cannot buy a Wolverine faucet except through our licensed master plumbers — something that amuses them to no end.